alex-bochkarev/dotplot-gen/README.md

  - `insertion(sequence, where, what)`-- inserts `what` (atomic) vector into `sequence` after `where` position;

 All the three functions return a list of two elements:
- - text description of the corresponding event (e.g. to be used in the title) -- can be accessed via `[[1]]`;
+ - text description of the corresponding event (e.g. to be used in the plot title) -- can be accessed via `[[1]]`;
  - the new sequence -- can be accessed via `[[2]]`;

 The function `drawDotplot(s_reference, s_query)` takes two atomic vectors ("sequences") as input and return a `ggplot`-object (corresponding graph);

-Please refer to the commens in the code for further details.
+Please refer to comments in the code for further details.